 The County has established controls to ensure compliance with adopted budgets.
 OMB and the County Comptroller supervise and control the expenditure and encumbrance of appropriations, and monitor revenues.
 The County's financial management system provides for on-line inquiries of budgeted and actual obligations and revenues, which are used to analyze current activity and historical trends, and to formulate forecasts of future operating results.
 Appropriations, which have not been expended or encumbered, lapse at the end of the year.

 COUNTY FINANCIAL CONDITION

 2008 Financial Projections

-The County is projecting to end the 2008 fiscal year with an \$11.0 million operating surplus in its Major Operating Funds.
-This amount will be used to replenish the Retirement Contribution Reserve Fund.
+The County is projecting to end the 2008 fiscal year with a \$2.1 million operating surplus in its Major Operating Funds.

 2009 Budget and 2009-2012 Multi-Year Financial Plan